espruino/EspruinoDocs/Tutorials.md

 Tutorials and Examples
 ===================

-<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Tutorials**.
-Links, lists, videos, search, and other features will not work correctly when viewed on GitHub.</span>
+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Tutorials.
+Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

 * KEYWORDS: Tutorial,Tutorials,Howto,how to,how-to,Project,Example,Projects,Examples,Peripherals,Devices